 What is Psoriatic Arthritis?
 What causes this problem?
 Is it curable?
 What are the signs and symptoms?
 How can homeopathy help you?
 All of this and more answered, in this post and of course our doctors always there to help you.
 Just fill in your details in the form down below and we will answer all your questions for FREE!

 Psoriatic arthritis is an autoimmune condition.
 An autoimmune condition occurs when the body’s immune system mistakenly sends inflammation to normal tissue/structures.
-In psoriatic arthritis, the inflammation is directed toward the joints causing inflammation swelling, redness, pain and stiffness and damage.
+In psoriatic arthritis, the inflammation is directed toward the joints causing inflammation swelling, redness, pain and stiffness, and damage.

-Psoriatic arthritis can affect any join of the body but usually affects the large joints, especially those of the lower extremities, distal joints of the fingers and toes, and also can affect the back and sacroiliac joints of the pelvis.
+Psoriatic arthritis can affect any joint of the body but usually affects the large joints, especially those of the lower extremities, distal joints of the fingers and toes, and also can affect the back and sacroiliac joints of the pelvis.